TefoAM/MotorDriver-PiHat-Project/README.md

 ##Instruction on how to use this repo

-This repository contains all the files made using LT Spice with which simulations to test the behaviors of the individual circuits were performed.
+This repository contains all the files made using LT Spice and Kicad with which simulations to test the behaviors of the individual circuits were performed.

 This git includes a list of documents created during the design of a motor driver PiHAT for a design project.
 The software required to use these documents is LT Spice, whcih can be downloaded by following the link below.